d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 predicting house prices, stock prices, length of stay (for patients in the hospital), tomorrow's temperature, demand forecasting (for retail sales), and many more.
-Note that not every prediciton problem is a regression problem.
+Note that not every prediction problem is a regression problem.
 In subsequent sections we will discuss classification problems, where our predictions are discrete categories.